Everything for everybodyLaid-back cops, white squirrels and secret superstar DJs. What you didn’t know about Canada’s must-see metropolis

 An hour out of the city is the solid Tiffany Falls.
 You learn the ropes, literally, then hack up the frozen blue ice using crampons and an ice pick.
 Breathtaking.

-The forests around Toronto are paradise in winter for those who do Ski-Doo.
-Newbies can learn quickly; seasoned vets will carve the snow at 60 mph.
+The forests around Toronto are paradise in winter for those who do skidoo.
+Newbies can learn quickly; seasoned vets will carve the snow at 100kph.

-Take the reins of a team of 4 to 6 huskies and travel in style the old-fashioned Canadian way.
+Take the reins of a team of four-six huskies and travel in style the old-fashioned Canadian way.
 Half-day and full-day adventures are available.